M-earnest/tutorial_jupyter_books/content/1_github/project.md

 - **introduction**: Contains files making up the introductory sessions of a course.

 - **static**: Contains all the pictures and graphs contained in a course.
-It's recommended that should you add new files. e.g., a course logo to this folder.

 - **config.yml**: Contains the course title, authors, and copyright notice at the footer of the website, which you should change before hosting your website.
 Further, it contains the specifics for the technical implementations of a course, e.g., whether Jupyter notebooks should be re-run every time the course website is created by the GitHub workflow or, e.g., whether a course incorporated interactive elements.

 - **toc.yml**: Contains information on the structure of the course website.
-For an in-depth explanation, jump to the [respective section](https://diler-digitell.github.io/Jupyter-Book/content/setup-files.html).
+For an in-depth explanation, jump to the [respective section](../content/setup-files).

 <br>